Harry Caray: Oakland Athletics

-He spent one season broadcasting for the Oakland Athletics, in 1970, before, as he often told interviewers, he grew tired of owner Charles O. Finley's interference and accepted a job with the Chicago White Sox.
+He spent one season broadcasting for the Oakland Athletics in 1970 before, as he often told interviewers, he grew tired of owner Charles O. Finley's interference and accepted a job with the Chicago White Sox.
 (Apparently the feeling was mutual; Finley later said that "that shit [Caray] pulled in St. Louis didn't go over here.")
 Finley wanted Caray to change his broadcast chant of "Holy Cow" to "Holy Mule".

 However, there were some reports that Caray and Finley did, in fact, work well with each other and that Caray's strained relationship with the A's came from longtime A's announcer Monte Moore; Caray was loose and free-wheeling while Moore was more restrained and sedate.

 Coincidentally, 54 years after that season, his great-grandson Chris would become a broadcaster for the club.

 Chicago White Sox

 Caray joined the Chicago White Sox in 1971 and quickly became popular with the South Side faithful and enjoying a reputation for joviality and public carousing (sometimes doing home game broadcasts shirtless from the bleachers).
-He wasn't always popular with players, however; Caray had an equivalent reputation of being critical of home team blunders.
+He wasn't always popular with players, however, as Caray also had a reputation for being critical of home team blunders.
 During his tenure with the White Sox, Caray was teamed with many color analysts who didn't work out well, including Bob Waller, Bill Mercer and ex-Major League catcher J. C. Martin, among others.
 But in 1976, during a game against the Texas Rangers, Caray had former outfielder Jimmy Piersall (who was working for the Rangers at the time) as a guest in the White Sox booth that night.
 The tandem proved to work so well that Piersall was hired to be Caray's partner in the White Sox radio and TV booth beginning in 1977.

 Among Caray's experiences during his time with the White Sox was the infamous "Disco Demolition Night" promotion.
 On July 12, 1979, what began as a promotional effort by Chicago radio station WLUP, the station's popular DJ Steve Dahl, and the Sox to sell seats at a White Sox/Detroit Tigers double-header resulted in a debacle.
 As Dahl blew up a crate full of disco records on the field after the first game had ended, thousands of rowdy fans from the sold-out event poured from the stands onto the field at Comiskey Park.
 Caray and Piersall, via the public address system, tried to calm the crowd and implored them to return to their seats, in vain.
 Eventually the field was cleared by Chicago Police in riot gear and the White Sox were forced to forfeit the second game of the double-header due to the extensive damage done to the playing field.
 Caray left the White Sox after the 1981 season, replaced by Don Drysdale.
 However, the popular Caray was soon hired by the crosstown Chicago Cubs for the 1982 season.